- Safety Guide & Disclaimer

 We are a family startup business in Seattle and are familiar with the difficulty of balancing full-time office jobs, children, and hobbies.
 We design our products with this in mind and hope to make your life easier.
 We appreciate any and all feedback, so don't hesitate to reach out if you have suggestions on how we can improve.

-- Your Vertical dock may include neodymium magnets and small parts that are extremely harmful or fatal if swallowed.
-Please keep unassembled products away from children and pets.
+- The product may contain neodymium magnets and small metal parts which can be choking hazards and may be fatal if swallowed.
+Please keep unassembled product away from children & pets.

 - Required: Microsoft OEM Dock electronics (brick-style dock) with included power supply and AC/Mains power cord.
 If you purchased a Vertical dock model with electronics, this will be pre-installed and a power cord and power supply will be included in the box.
 (USB-C models can use a 3rd-party USB dock instead of the Microsoft OEM Dock electronics.)